-Ryann H. Beck is a registered patent attorney and associate at Andrus Intellectual Property Law.
+Ryann H. Beck is a registered patent attorney and non-equity partner at Andrus Intellectual Property Law.

-Ryann has experience prosecuting patents relating to a variety of technology areas, including medical devices, medical patient monitoring and treatment technologies, computer software and hardware, electrical and electronic circuits and systems, as well as mechanical devices.
+Ryann regularly counsels clients regarding patentability, patent validity, and patent infringement, and works on related opinion matters.
+She has experience prosecuting patents relating to a variety of technology areas, including medical devices, medical patient monitoring and treatment technologies, computer software, electrical and electronic circuits and systems, as well as mechanical devices.

-In addition, Ryann has experience in patent and trademark litigation at both the district and appellate court levels and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
-Ryann has assisted clients through all phases of litigation, including pre-filing investigations and analysis, drafting of complaints and answers, discovery, claim construction, motions practice, summary judgment, trial, post-trial motions practice, and appellate court proceedings.
+In addition, Ryann represents clients in proceedings before the U.S. Patent and Trademark Office, including in patent post-grant proceedings before the Patent Trial and Appeal Board (PTAB) and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
+Ryann also has experience in patent and trademark litigation at both the district and appellate court levels, having assisted clients through all phases of litigation, including pre-filing investigations and analysis, drafting of complaints and answers, discovery, claim construction, motion practice, summary judgment, trial, post-trial motion practice, and appellate court proceedings.
 In addition, Ryann counsels clients through the negotiations process of settlement agreements, licenses, co-existence agreements, and the like.

 Ryann joined the firm in July 2010 after receiving her juris doctor degree from Marquette University Law School (cum laude).
 While at Marquette, Ryann was a member of the Intellectual Property Law Review and the Intellectual Property Moot Court Team, and also served as President of the International Law Society.
 Ryann is the author of a law review article regarding international intellectual property issues facing farmers, titled “Farmers’ Rights and Open Source Licensing,” which published in the Spring 2011 edition of the Arizona Journal of Environmental Law and Policy.